Home Repair Grants And Loans For Your Home Improvement Projects

 FHA Rehab Loans

 Since it’s uncommon for lenders to give out additional loans immediately after taking out a mortgage, new homeowners have the opportunity to turn to the federal government for alternative options.
 One example, an FHA rehab loan, provides a federal remodel incentive.
 The FHA guarantees the loan and offers the purchase mortgage and remodel funding in the same package.
-There are limits depending on the owner's income and type of remodeling project, but the FHA rehab loan is one option experienced homeowners or first-time home buyers can take advantage of when seeking to remodel their new space.
+There are limits depending on the owner's income and type of remodeling project, but the FHA rehab loan is one option experienced homeowners or first-time home buyers can take advantage of when they undertake major improvements to the home.

 At this time, Rocket Mortgage® doesn’t offer FHA rehab loans.